mui/material-ui/docs/src/pages/components/autocomplete/autocomplete-de.md

 1. `config` (*Object* [optional]):
   - `config.ignoreAccents` (*Boolean* [optional]): Defaults to `true`.
 Remove diacritics.
   - `config.ignoreCase` (*Boolean* [optional]): Defaults to `true`.
 Alles in Kleinbuchstaben.
+  - `config.limit` (*Number* [optional]): Default to null.
+Limit the number of suggested options to be shown.
+For example, if `config.limit` is `100`, only the first `100` matching options are shown.
+It can be useful if a lot of options match and virtualization wasn't set up.
   - `config.matchFrom` (*'any' | 'start'* [optional]): Defaults to `'any'`.
+  - `config.startAfter`(*Number* [optional]): Default to `0`.
+Show the suggested options only after a certain number of letters
   - `config.stringify` (*Func* [optional]): Controls how an option is converted into a string so that it can be matched against the input text fragment.
   - `config.trim ` (*Boolean* [optional]): Standardeinstellung ist `false`.
 Abschließende Leerzeichen entfernen.
-  - `config.limit` (*Number* [optional]): Default to null.
-Limit the number of suggested options to be shown.
-For example, if `config.limit` is `100`, only the first `100` matching options are shown.
-It can be useful if a lot of options match and virtualization wasn't set up.

 #### Rückgabewerte